gillesvink/NukeDockerBuild/README.md

 All Linux images are based on Red Hat based images.
 This means [Rocky Linux](https://hub.docker.com/_/rockylinux) for Nuke 15+ and [CentOS](https://hub.docker.com/_/centos) for anything lower than 15.
 As Foundry is using Rocky, I choose to stick to that as well.
 However it is basically identical to Alma.

 ### Windows
 For Windows the [Server Core ltsc2022](https://hub.docker.com/_/microsoft-windows-servercore) image is used.
-Besides that, for package installation the [Chocolatey package registry](https://community.chocolatey.org/packages) is used to install both the build tools as cmake.
+Besides that, for package installation the [Chocolatey package registry](https://community.chocolatey.org/packages) is used to install both the VS Build Tools as well as CMake.

 ## ❤️ Thanks
 Thanks to everyone who contributed anything to the images that are used in these dockerfiles and to the maintainers of all plugins used!
 Without all the open source code applications that are available this would never have been possible.